 The Law Enforcement Legal-Judicial Correctional Complex is an interlocking and interdependent set of institutions whose avowed purpose is to 1.
 Protect Americans from crime.
 2. Fairly punish wrong doers.
 3. Provide rehabilitation for errant citizens and 4.
 Return them as productive members of society.
 If we take these as the four main objectives of the system, in actuality, the system accomplishes very little of these objectives.
-What it does accomplish, it does so at a high cost to our country.
+What it does accomplish, it does so at a high price to our country.
 The system is a gross miscarriage of justice whose complexity, cost, processes and outcomes cost Americans billions of dollars of year with little appreciative results for the money.
-True, crime is down in the US for the past ten years but at what cost?
-Furthermore, do you or any other Americans actually feel safer in your home or on the streets at night?
+Do you or any other Americans actually feel safer in your home or on the streets at night?
 In what large American city would any man or women simply take a walk at 10 or 11 PM?

-In this blog, I want to dissect each of the components of what I am calling our Law Enforcement Legal-Judicial Correctional Complex to demonstrate the monstrous dysfunction of the system and to show how each part feeds off of and helps to sustain dysfunction in the other parts.
+In this blog, I want to dissect each of the components of what I am calling our Law Enforcement Legal-Judicial Correctional Complex.
+I will demonstrate the monstrous dysfunction of the system and show how each part feeds off of and helps to sustain dysfunction in the other parts.
 Let’s start with the Correctional System.
 No doubt you have heard some of the statistics that demonstrate how expensive this system is but a short review might help.

 The Correctional System: